wizarrrr/wizarr/docs/getting-started/installation.md

       - /path/to/appdata/config/database:/data/database
       - /path/to/appdata/config/wizard:/data/wizard_steps
     environment:
-      - APP_URL=https://wizarr.domain.com #URL at which you will access and share
       - DISABLE_BUILTIN_AUTH=false #Set to true ONLY if you are using another auth provider (Authelia, Authentik, etc)
       - TZ=Europe/London #Set your timezone here
 ```